 - The packaging and processing of raw materials are also considered a part of the primary sector.

 - As an economy develops the share of the primary sector in total production and employment goes down.

-The secondary sector is involved in the production of finishing goods, as it contains all economic activities under which raw materials extracted out of the primary sector are processed.
+The secondary sector is involved in the production of finishing goods, as it contains all economic activities under which raw materials extracted from the primary sector are processed.

-- Manufacturing is one of the sub-sectors of secondary sector, and has proved to be the largest employer across the western developed economies.
+- Manufacturing is one of the sub-sectors of the secondary sector and has proved to be the largest employer across the Western developed economies.

-- Industrial economy: When the secondary sector brings in minimum half of the national income and employment in a country it is called an industrial economy.
+- Industrial economy: When the secondary sector brings in a minimum of half of the national income and employment in a country it is called an industrial economy.

 - In advanced developed economies, the tertiary sector is the largest in terms of production and employment.

 - Service economy: When this sector contributes minimum half of the national income and livelihood in a country it is called a service economy.

 The subsectors of the tertiary sector created by experts: